fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 to an error message, a crash is a real bummer to recover from, and it's a big reason I didn't dissect the zoom code further.
 The cost of a mistake was too high.
-This was compounded because I don't really have a sense yet of what is expensive for three.js/3D and general and what is not.
+This was compounded because I don't really have a sense yet of what is expensive for three.js/3D in general and what is not.
 I kept stumbling into crashes while changing something I thought was innocuous.
 It all made me less likely to experiment with changing things that were working, which is a big part of how I learn how things work.
 I don't know if there's anything to be done at a